Nuwira/bandrek/README.md

 ## Installation

-Bandrek only supports Laravel 5.4.
+Bandrek only supports Laravel 5.4 and above.
 To install using [Composer](https://getcomposer.org/), just run this command below.

 ```bash
 composer require nuwira/bandrek